adinath09/Indian-Sign-Language-Detection-/README.md

+It looks like you're working on an Indian Sign Language (ISL) Detection project with real-time hand gesture recognition.
+Below is a preview of the output structure and details for your project.
+This includes features, folder structure, getting started guide, and more:

+---

 # Indian Sign Language Detection 🤟

 A real-time web application to detect and recognize **Indian Sign Language (ISL)** gestures using computer vision and deep learning.